-You can expect it to take at least a week for your cat to be ready to move out of their cat-friendly room and into the whole house.
-When this time comes you'll need to move their bowls, beds, toys, scratch posts and litter trays - this is an important job!
+You can expect it to take a few days for your cat to be ready to have unlimited access to the whole house.
+Signs your cat is ready to move on include their being comfortable in your presence and consistently using their litter tray and feeding areas.
+When this time comes you'll need to start adding resources to the rest of the house.
+This means food bowls, beds, toys, scratching posts and litter trays.
 Take time to think about where each item would be best located.
+Ideally your new rescue cat would continue to have access to the resources in their cat friendly room until they are consistently using the resources elsewhere in the house.